faithchan/store-availability/store-availability/README.md

 ## 👨🏻‍💻 Project Structure

-- Breakdown the products Apple has into Product Families - using the reference of the tabs on apple website.
+- Breakdown the products Apple has into Product Families - using the reference of the tabs on Apple website.
 - Focus on a product to develop the feature on. iPhone was chosen and the category was broken down into 13 Pro, 13, SE, 12, 11.
 - Further narrow on a product that is popular - iPhon 13 Pro was chosen.
 - When the scope has been defined, Ui was created.